-Greenheart Travel’s new Teach English in Costa Rica program offers a unique opportunity to make an impact on a local community in Central America.
-We are excited to help launch this new government initiative!
+Greenheart Travel’s Teach English in Costa Rica program offers a unique opportunity to make an impact on a local community in Central America.
+We are excited to partner with the Costa Rican government on this program!

 Learning English is a gateway to careers and jobs beyond what some of these students might have access to without this education.
 This program aims to make a big impact in each community where teachers are placed, as well as in each student’s life.